pabsantos/tama_project/slides.typ

 - Not all road sections in a network are equally critical to its functioning, since some have a greater impact on network flows than others.

-- Studying and analyzing the vulnerability of road networks helps in prioritizing planning, budgeting, and maintenance, as well as preparing effective emergency response plans @balijepalliMeasuringVulnerabilityRoad2014.
+- Studying and analyzing the vulnerability of road networks helps prioritize planning, budgeting, and maintenance, as well as prepare effective emergency response plans @balijepalliMeasuringVulnerabilityRoad2014.

 - Vulnerability: the degree to which a road network is susceptible to performance degradation and user impact when exposed to adverse events.